3rd Special Operations Squadron: Vietnam War

-As the 3rd Air Commando Squadron in South Vietnam, it absorbed resources of the 14th Air Commando Squadron.
-It flew combat missions in Douglas AC-47D gunships in close air support of ground forces, providing flare illumination and gunfire in support of strategic hamlets, out¬posts, and friendly forces under night attack.
-From 16 February – 1 May 1969, all squadron aircraft were maintained on ground alert when not flying, due to the Tet (New Year) offensive.
-It began transferring its gunships to the Vietnamese Air Force in June 1969 and flew its last mission on 7 August 1969.
+On 1 May 1968, it was organized as the 3rd Air Commando Squadron at Nha Trang Air Base, South Vietnam, absorbing resources of the 14th Air Commando Squadron.
+It flew combat missions in Douglas AC-47D gunships in close air support of ground forces, providing flare illumination and gunfire in support of strategic hamlets, outposts and friendly forces under night attack.
+From 16 February – 1 May 1969, all squadron aircraft were maintained on ground alert when not flying, due to the Tet Offensive.
+It began transferring its gunships to the Republic of Vietnam Air Force in June 1969 and flew its last mission on 7 August 1969.

 Electronic warfare training

-The 3rd Tactical Electronic Warfare Training Squadron was not equipped with aircraft.
-Rather, it operated Camp O'Donnell, Philippines, the Pacific Air Forces Electronic Warfare Range, the Crow Valley Aerial Gunnery Range, and associated facilities.
+On 15 May, 1976, it was reactivated as the 3rd Tactical Electronic Warfare Training Squadron, and was not equipped with aircraft, operating out of Camp O'Donnell, Philippines, the Pacific Air Forces Electronic Warfare Range, the Crowe Valley Aerial Gunnery Range, and associated facilities.
 It provided realistic conventional, tactical, and electronic warfare training in a simulated combat environment during Cope Thunder exercises.
-These exercises provided combat training for fighter aircrews of not only the U.S. Air Force, but also fighter crews of the US Marine Corps, US Navy, and allied air forces in the western Pacific area.
-Following the eruption of Mt Pinatubo in June 1991, personnel were evacuated, and the squadron remained unmanned until its inactivation.
+These exercises provided combat training for fighter aircrews of the U.S. Marine, U.S. Navy, and allied air forces in the western Pacific area.
+Following the eruption of Mt.
+Pinatubo in June 1991, personnel were evacuated, and the squadron remained unmanned until its inactivation, on 30 September, 1991.

 Special operations

-Provided remotely piloted aircraft support to special operations forces, 2005 – present.
+On 28 October, 2005, the 3rd was reactivated as the 3rd Special Operations Squadron.
+The initial cadre of squadron members attended training in the spring and summer of 2005.
+The 3rd SOS flew MQ-1B UCAVs.
+Despite the lack of personnel the 3rd SOS flew 23% of the total Combined Force Air Component Command MQ-1 Predator hours for the last two months of 2005.

+In 2005, the 3rd SOS supported the combatant commanders in both Operation Iraqi Freedom and Enduring Freedom.
+They logged 650 combat sorties in Afghanistan and 4,243 sorties in Iraq.
+The hours totaled over 14,000 for the combined theaters.

+During 2007, the 3rd SOS doubled in size and tripled its combat capabilities.
+The squadron became the largest MQ-1B squadron in the Air Force within 20 months of its inception.

+The 3rd SOS has become the "base-line" Remotely Piloted Aircraft for the Air Force Special Operations Command.